Integrate business, team, and financial accounting skills.

 Courses and Requirements

 The courses listed below are required for completion of the bachelor's degree in Accounting.
-Students must also complete the requirements for the Stevenson core curriculum.
+Students must also complete the requirements for the Stevenson Educational Experience (SEE).

 Two accounting electives selected from the following: